dominodatalab/terraform-aws-eks/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/dominodatalab/terraform-aws-eks/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/dominodatalab/terraform-aws-eks/tree/main)

 :warning: Important: If you are currently using a version of the module <= `v3.24.2`  and want to update to >= `v3.25.0` you should take a look at the `bin/module-update/` utility.
-There a changes related to the EFS mount_point which may cause downtime if not addressed properly.
+There are changes related to the EFS mount_point which may cause downtime if not addressed properly.

 :warning: Important: If you are currently using a version of the module >= `v3.0.0`  and want to update to >= `v3.5.0` you should take a look at the `bin/module-update/` utility.